adamdbradley/foresight.js/README.md

         }
     </style>

-This is good, except now my CSS class _fs-img_ only lets me request the image variants of foo.png and foo_2x.png.
+This is good, except now my CSS class _fs-img_ only lets me request the image variants of foo.png and foo\_2x.png.
 However, we'd rather not create a CSS rule for each image on the page _(and I know you may be hung up on the font-family property, but until a better idea comes around its a workable solution for all browsers)_.

-Now let's take this one step further and allow each image-set item's url() to have its own URI template, such as:
+Now let's take this one step further and allow each image-set variant's url() to have its own URI template, such as:

     <style>
         .fs-img {